Non-linear Lie groups that can be realized as automorphism groups of bounded domains: General results

 The proof consists of two steps.
 In the first step, one proves that every $f\in \Aut(D)$ extends smoothly to the most of the boundary $bD$.
 In the second step, using local invariants of CR structure of $bD$ \cite{Chern-Moser}, by small perturbations, one can rule out automorphisms other than the ones induced by the action of $G$.

 If $G$ is compact, then $D$ is a bounded strongly pseudoconvex domain, and the smooth extension follows by Fefferman's theorem.
 In the case that $G$ is not compact, our short paper \cite{Shabat} did not include full details of the first step.
-The proof was completed in \cite{Kan, Winkelmann}.
+The proof can be found in \cite{Winkelmann}.

 Let $G$ be a Lie group that can be realized using Proposition \ref{Common}.
 We describe a situation in which covering groups also can be realized.

 \begin{prop} Let $G$ be a connected Lie group with $\pi_1(G)=\Z$.
 Let $G:\Omega\subset\C^n$ be a holomorphic free proper action with totally real orbits in a domain $\Omega$ of bounded type.
 Let $\phi:\Omega\to\C^*=\C\setminus\{0\}$ be a holomorphic function such that $|\phi|>\epsilon$, here $\epsilon>0$ is constant.
 Let $M$ be an orbit.
 Suppose $\phi$ induces an isomorphism $\phi_*:\pi_1(M)\to \Z=\pi_1(\C^*)$.
 Let $G_k$ be a $k$-sheeted covering group for $G$, $1<k\le\infty$.
 Then there is a strongly pseudoconvex domain $D\subset\C^{n+1}$ of bounded type with $\Aut(D)=G_k$. \end{prop}